 2.4.
 Fatty acids analysis

-Freeze-dried powder of C. fornicata was subsampled for FA analyses: between 2 and 20 mg - depending on ontogenic stages - were immediately put in glass tubes (previously heated for 6 h at 450°C) containing 6 mL of a chloroform/methanol mixture (2:1, v:v), and extracted with a Dounce homogenizer.
+Immediately after freeze-drying, tissues of C. fornicata were powdered and subsampled for FA analyses: between 2 and 20 mg - depending on ontogenic stages - were put in glass tubes (previously heated for 6 h at 450°C) containing 6 mL of a chloroform/methanol mixture (2:1, v:v), and extracted with a Dounce homogenizer.
 OM sources and C. fornicata samples were sonicated during 10 min and kept at -20°C until further analysis.
 The total lipid fractions were analyzed in OM sources, whereas only the neutral lipids were analyzed in C. fornicata samples.
 The detailed analysis method for separation and methylation is detailed in Le Grand et al. (2014).
 Fatty acid methyl esters (FAME) were analyzed in a Varian CP 8400 gas chromatograph (GC) equipped with a split/splitless injector and a flame-ionization detector (FID).
-FAMEs were identified using two different capillary columns (ZBWAX 30 m × 0.25 mm i.d., 0.25 μm thickness, Phenomenex®; and ZB-5HT 30 m × 0.25 mm i.d., 0.25 μm thickness, Phenomenex®) by means of a standard 37 component FAME mix (Sigma Aldrich®) and other known standard mixtures(Kraffe et al., 2004; Le Grand et al., 2013).
+FAMEs were identified using two different capillary columns (ZBWAX 30 m × 0.25 mm i.d., 0.25 μm thickness, Phenomenex®; and ZB-5HT 30 m × 0.25 mm i.d., 0.25 μm thickness, Phenomenex®) by means of a standard FAME mix (S37, PUFA1, PUFA3, BAME, Sigma Aldrich®) and other lab-made standard mixtures with previously characterized and published FA composition (e.g., non-methylene interrupted FA, Kraffe et al., 2004; Le Grand et al., 2013).
 FAs were expressed as the molar percentage of the total FA content.

 2.5.
 Statistical analyses